 On the other hand, La Terrazza sul Mare is situated close to the center and the beach.
 The location and scenery more than make up for the small size of the rooms.
 The bed and breakfast accommodations in the Cinque Terre settlements range from very basic to quite upscale.
 Donna Barbara is located in the charming town of Vernazza, close to the harbor.

-It is rare to have a bad experience while eating in Cinque Terre, but that really goes for all of Italy.
-A catch of the day of fresh fish, as well as various regional pasta dishes and local delicacies, are always available on the menus of the tiny trattorias.
-Visit Enoteca Dau Cila, which is close to the harbor; it's best to make reservations if you wish to eat alfresco.
-Pasta with anchovies and sea bass is one of my favorite dishes or try whatever they offer in the way of seafood on the menu.
+It is rare to have a bad experience eating in Cinque Terre, but that really goes for all of Italy.
+A catch of the day of fresh fish, as well as various regional pasta dishes and local delicacies, are always available on menus of the tiny, typical trattorias.
+In Riomaggiore, stop in at Enoteca Dau Cila near the harbor.
+It's best to make reservations if you wish to eat al fresco.
+Pasta with anchovies and sea bass is one of my favorite dishes, or try whatever they offer in the way of seafood on the menu.
 They have a fantastic wine list as well.

-I suggest Trattoria del Billy in Manarola for black pasta with clams and filled mussels.
-Its well worth the walk down to the village!
+In Manarola, I suggest Trattoria del Billy for a heady dish of delicious black pasta with clams and stuffed mussels.
+Its well worth the walk down to the village.
+But don't worry, you can always work off your meal on the way back up!

-Go to the Cantina Sociale di Cinque Terre for a good wine tasting
+the Cantina Sociale di Cinque Terre for wine tasting

-The wine tasting room is located in Groppo, above Manarola.
-You leave the highway from the center of La Spezia (follow the signs for the Cinque Terre, Riomaggiore, Manarola).
+The wine tasting room is located in Groppo, located just above Manarola.
+To get there, you should leave the highway from the center of La Spezia, and then follow the signs for the Cinque Terre, Riomaggiore, Manarola.

 Opening hours in summer